nadiakap/MinPy_edu/README.md

 For application of the methods in machine learning see this paper:
 DOI: https://doi.org/10.17308/sait.2018.4/1261

+Latest idea for students projects - implementation of the method of sliding tolerance (Himmelblau) using  minpy library.

 This library is under construction!
 We plan to add more building blocks over time.

 Please check minpy_getting_started_example.py to see how to construct custom algorithms using minpy building blocks.